 Mary is a corporate partner in city law firm Fox Williams LLP where she focuses on the digital and publishing sectors (including EdTech) as well as advising publically listed companies, large private companies and non-for-profit and social enterprise organisations on a host of corporate transactions and corporate governance matters.

-Mary joined as a Governor in 2014 and is a member of the Teaching and Learning Committee and Strategy and Estates Committee.
+Mary joined as a Governor in 2014 and is Chair of the Teaching, Learning and Skills Committee.

 As well as a Governor she is a trustee of the Nystagmus Network (an eyesight charity) and the Emery Walker House (a heritage Arts & Crafts property in Hammersmith).